UK Sustainability Reporting Standards (UK SRS)

 Exceptions and Reporting Relief

-• Smaller organisations (unlisted firms with fewer than two qualifying size metrics) remain exempt from UK SRS requirements.
+Smaller organisations (unlisted firms with fewer than two qualifying size metrics) remain exempt from UK SRS requirements.
+Organisations may be allowed to start by reporting on climate‑related information first, with more time to add wider sustainability disclosures later.

 How TEAM Energy Can Help